 Configure and Start an EC2 instance on AWS

-To begin, request a free 30-day on-premises trial of Pro Edition for Eclipse Mosquitto.
+To begin, request a free Cedalo MQTT Platform trial for an on-premises deployment of the Pro Edition for Eclipse Mosquitto MQTT broker.
 This trial lets you test advanced features, such as integrations with Kafka, MongoDB, MySQL, PostgreSQL, and many more.

 However, if you do not have an AWS account yet, use the free tier offer from AWS.